If you do anything in public, eventually you will encounter a hater.

 You knew when you bought it that it wasn’t going to be a high performing product.
 Forty-eight hours of functioning may have exceeded your expectations.

 The customers who rage at businesses do so because they expected better.
-Their experience didn’t match what the promise.
+Their experience didn’t match what was promised.
 This makes many of them feel personally wronged.

 Think of 2015’s Sephora loyalty program incident.
 The company offered up to 4x point multipliers, with some incredible rewards (Paris trips, handbags, etc.) up for redemption.
 When the rewards were depleted within minutes, angry members created a hater storm of epic proportions.